• Recipes

 This cucumber pico de gallo is similar to the traditional pico de gallo you might know but with a more refreshing taste thanks to the addition of cucumber.
 The best part is that it's ready in 5 minutes!

-Prep Time 5 minutes
+Prep Time: 5 minutes minutes

-Total Time 5 minutes
+Total Time: 5 minutes minutes

-Servings 1 big bowl (3 cups / 450g) of salsa
+Servings: 1 big bowl (3 cups / 450g) of salsa

 Ingredients